-The Constitution Library is a project of the Student Free Speech Foundation, with a goal to provide an easily accessible database for important documents and court cases since before creation of the United States.
+The Video Database is a project of the Student Free Speech Foundation, with a goal to provide an easily accessible database for important speeches, debates, and lectures dating back to the early day of the United States.

 The Heterodox Academy Guide to Colleges rates America’s top 150 universities and the top 50 liberal arts schools (as listed by US News and World Reports) according to the degree of viewpoint diversity you can expect to find on campus.
 Is it a place where you are likely to encounter a variety of views on politically controversial topics?
 Or is it an environment where students who do not hold the dominant political viewpoint are afraid to speak up?